lxxxvi/raspifarm/public/documentation/_howtos/install-dnsmasq.md

 ---
 layout: howto
 title:  "Install DNSmasq"
-date:   2016-04-25 12:00:00 +0200
-description: "Speed up the network traffic and have your own top-level Domain: http://whatever-you-like.raspifarm"
+description: "DHCP and DNS in one package"
 difficulty: medium
 tags: setup master howto
 order: 50
 ---

-## DNSmasq for DHCP and DNS

-REWRITE
+A cluster is a network of computers.
+Our master node has the responsibility over the IP addresses that are assigned to the participating hosts within the network.
+Therefore, we're going to need an DHCP server running on the master node.

-We wanted to have our own "intranet" with our own local-only domain.
-Therefore we have to make use of a DNS server that routes HTTP requests to an Apache server that runs in the same network.
+Also, we wanted to have our own "intranet" with our own local-only domain.
+That's why we're going  to make use of a DNS server that routes HTTP requests to an webserver (which also runs on the same host).

+In this tutorial, we show how to install `dnsmasq` that provides the functionality of a DHCP server and a DNS server.

 ## Installation